 - Mobility and accessibility aids

 Other Economic Damages

 We work to prove all your expenses and losses and show they were caused by your accident.
 Then we work hard to get reimbursement for all your damages in your settlement.
-Some of the most common economic damages, besides medical care, include:

 - Lost wages

 - Repair or replacement of other personal property damaged in the crash

 - Other out-of-pocket costs related to the accident or your injury